AjkayAlan/adguard-home-batch-blocklist-manager/README.md

 # adguard-home-batch-list-manager

-Add a bunch of lists to your AdGuard Home lists, including blocklists and whitelists
+Allows you to manage your AdGuard Home lists, including blocklists and whitelists

 ## Setup